 - Only use licensed electrical contractors to work on your wiring.

 - Do not allow tenants to use BBQ grills on their patios and terraces.

 - When was the last time your roof was replaced?
 Roofs that haven't been updated within the past 10 years increase the odds of filing a claim.
 So here is the question...
 When was the last time you received a roofing inspection?

 - Polybutylene piping (in buildings built in 1978-1995) Have you had a licensed plumber check this for you yet?

-- Poorly maintained grounds can lead to people slipping, tripping and falling especially in snow and icy conditions.
+- Poorly maintained grounds - can lead to people slipping, tripping and falling, especially in snowy and icy conditions.

 What kind of apartment owners insurance will I need?

 Here is the list of Necessary/Recommended Coverages for Habitational Risks (Apartment complex owners, Condo Associations, etc)

 - Building Coverage: This protects you from fire, water damage, vandalism etc.

 - General Liability: This protects you from liability risks resulting from lawsuits from accidents.